flyingcircusio/doc/src/guide/api/types.md

 : *readonly*

-  The name of the parent project of the project this VM belongs to.
+  The name of the parent resource group of the resource group this VM belongs to.

   > 'timezone': 'Europe/Berlin'